 In today’s article, we’re going to talk about the tipping etiquette in Romania.
-You will better understand if tipping is required here, how much to tip and and who to tip, plus various other things that will help you during your stay here.
+You learn where or who you are expected to tip, how much to tip, plus various other things that will help you during your stay here.

 During my travels, I realized that each country has its own tipping etiquette and applying what works in your country might not be a good idea in a different one.